k1adi/mynotes/README.md

 The purpose of this class is for students to be able developing a website with UI components that are reusable, declarative, and reactive to changes in data, and create a web application with React that utilizes functional components, stateful components, and controlled components.

-The application allows users to store and edit notes efficiently, utilizing stateful components to manage data changes triggered by event handling, and have a search notes functionality based on title and label.
+The application enables users to save notes in Web Storage.
+It utilizes stateful components to efficiently manage data changes triggered by event handling and includes a search functionality for notes based on title and label.

 ## Installation
 1. Clone the project repository to your local machine using a Git client or by downloading the project as a zip file.